Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

                  auth=(service.client_id, service.client_secret),
                  verify=(os.environ.get("VERIFY_SSL", "True") == "True"),

-And finally, you should be able to use RDS from within the NextCloud instance.
+And finally, you should be able to use RDS from within the NextCloud / OwnCloud instance.
-Remember to add an email address to your NextCloud account, or you won't be authorized to access RDS.
+Remember to add an email address to your NextCloud / OwnCloud account, or you won't be authorized to access RDS.

 The above patching method will be effective to patch Python sources.